Word Gems

 Dr. Ehrman speaks of this in his book, "Misquoting Jesus."

-“… Paul says that after he converted on the way to Damascus he did not go to Jerusalem to see those who were apostles before him (Gal.
-1:16-17), whereas the book of Acts says that that was the first thing he did after leaving Damascus [Acts, chapter 9].”
+“… Paul says that after he was converted on the way to Damascus he did not go to Jerusalem to see those who were apostles before him (Gal.
+1:16-17), whereas the book of Acts says that this was the first thing he did after leaving Damascus [Acts, chapter 9].”

 This issue of timetable is significant.
 In my Galatians commentary, I point out that Paul had a good reason for wanting everyone to know that it was some years after his conversion that he visited the Jerusalem apostles.